sammy-kablammy/.config/quick_reference/git_quick_reference.md

 anyways, to remove stashed changes from the stash list, use
 * git stash drop <index>
 where <index> is the number of the item in the stash list you want to remove

+# git merge
+to merge the branch "newfeature" into "main," checkout main and do this:
+* git merge newfeature